 Abstract.
-This paper discusses the relationships between production goals and heuristic solving methods of the extended flexible flow shop scheduling problem.
+This paper discusses the extended flexible flow shop scheduling problem.
+In order to solve scheduling and resources allocation issues, a new computer model for customized mass production will be presented.
 We have developed a computer framework to check different approximate heuristic algorithms.
 The focus has been set to determine alternative routings and machines allocation for feasible scheduling.
 The dispatcher policies at production line and shop floor level will be also discussed.
 The result of this work will be summarized in this paper.